ccblazer44/analytics-engineer-fetch/README.md

 Based on the questions from Section 2 and what I implicitly perceive to be the real marketable value of data like this, we need to find a way to reliably connect users’ receipt data with brands—this is what advertisers and clients would want.
 If increasing the integrity of the connecting data points is not possible, an AI-driven approach (such as text-matching rewards_group to brand_code) could be a way forward.

+## 4. Communicate with Stakeholders

+## 4. Communicating with Stakeholders

+**Subject:** Key Data Quality Issue - Receipt to Brand Matching

+Hi [STAKEHOLDER],

+In reviewing the data, I found what I believe to be the key data quality issue: reliably connecting receipt items to brands.
+A significant number of receipt items are either missing barcode data or have barcodes that do not match known brands.
+This impacts our ability to analyze brand-level spend and trends.
+Below is a high-level look at the questions you sent my way:

+- **What questions do you have about the data?**
+  - What percentage of receipt items should we expect to have a matching brand based on barcode?

+- **How did you discover the data quality issues?**
+  - I loaded the data into PostgreSQL using Python and then explored it from there.
+  - I investigated each dataset individually and how it connected to other tables.

+- **What do you need to know to resolve the data quality issues?**
+  - If barcode matching is unreliable, what other ways can we reliably link receipt items to brands?

+- **What other information would you need to help you optimize the data assets you're trying to create?**
+  - Is there an external product catalog or historical mapping we can use to backfill missing barcode-brand relationships?

+- **What performance and scaling concerns do you anticipate in production and how do you plan to address them?**
+  - Query performance will be significantly impacted if barcode data is missing or unreliable, as text-based matching between receipts and brands is much slower.
+  - Ensuring strong barcode integrity will improve performance.
+  - Further optimizations like indexing barcode and precomputing brand mappings in a summary table would help at scale.

+I’d be more than happy to drill down on any of this, or explore other aspects of the data, whenever you’d like.
+Let me know how you'd like to proceed!

+Thanks,
+-- Chris Blazer